StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: Related Work

 As shown in Table~\ref{tab:related_work}, StarDojo addresses the limitations of prior benchmarks by providing a comprehensive, open-ended evaluation platform for decision-making agents in a dynamic environment.
-StarDojo allows for rich, multimodal interactions that encompass farming, trading, crafting, exploration, and social relationships.
+Although StarDojo, like most of the aforementioned benchmarks, adopts an abstract visual style, it effectively reconstructs and abstracts real-world events and social dynamics in a structured and operational manner.
 Its unique combination of complexity, realism, and diversity makes it a valuable testbed for advancing agents in real-world-like environments.

-\textbf{MLLMs Agents}.
-Traditional reinforcement learning (RL) agents ~\citep{mnih2015human, lillicrap2015continuous, schulman2017proximal, haarnoja2018soft} primarily focus on low-level control and fail to leverage natural language understanding, making them unsuitable for tasks requiring complex reasoning, long-term planning, and social interactions.
-Recent advancements in LLM-based agents have significantly expanded AI capabilities by integrating reasoning mechanisms such as chain-of-thought (CoT) prompting~\citep{yao2023react} and reflection~\citep{shinn2023reflexion}.
-Modular frameworks and multi-agent architectures have enabled LLM-based agents to achieve remarkable performance in tasks like code generation~\citep{hong2023metagpt, wu2023autogen, wang2024openhands} and GUI manipulation~\citep{zheng2023synapse, zhang2024ufo, wu2024copilot, wang2024mobile}.
-Additionally, Voyager~\citep{wang2023voyager} has demonstrated strong in-context lifelong learning abilities, showcasing exceptional proficiency in the open-ended world of Minecraft.
+\textbf{MLLMs Agents.} Traditional reinforcement learning (RL) agents ~\cite{mnih2015human, lillicrap2015continuous, schulman2017proximal, haarnoja2018soft} primarily focus on low-level control and fail to leverage natural language understanding, making them unsuitable for tasks requiring complex reasoning, long-term planning, and social interactions.
+Recent advancements in LLM-based agents have significantly expanded AI capabilities by integrating reasoning mechanisms such as chain-of-thought (CoT) prompting~\cite{yao2023react} and reflection~\cite{shinn2023reflexion}.
+Modular frameworks and multi-agent architectures have enabled LLM-based agents to achieve remarkable performance in tasks like code generation~\cite{hong2023metagpt, wu2023autogen, wang2024openhands} and GUI manipulation~\cite{zheng2023synapse, zhang2024ufo, wu2024copilot, wang2024mobile}.
+Additionally, Voyager~\cite{wang2023voyager} has demonstrated strong in-context lifelong learning abilities, showcasing exceptional proficiency in the open-ended world of Minecraft.
 However, Voyager's strong reliance on built-in APIs makes it challenging to adapt to other games.
-Cradle~\citep{tan2024cradle} successfully completes meaningful tasks across multiple commercial video games and software applications with a unified interface without the need to access APIs.
+Cradle~\cite{tan2024cradle} successfully completes meaningful tasks across multiple commercial video games and software applications with a unified interface without the need to access APIs.
 Its preliminary experiments in Stardew Valley highlight the limitations of current state-of-the-art agents, particularly in handling multi-modal understanding, long-term planning, and resource management, which reveals the importance of extending Stardew Valley as a well-developed benchmark for decision-making agents.